 Configuration Alignment, aka “But it works on my laptop”

 “Fine,” you might say.
 “So do the development tasks that work best locally on laptops, and move to the cloud when you need to.”
 With both local and in-cloud development offering clear advantages and drawbacks, most developers end up working in both environments.
 When they need visibility, they take the app back to their laptop and use the familiar sniffers, debuggers, and monitors to see just what’s going on.
 And when they need to see how the code will behave in production, they’ll take it up to the cloud to make sure it works with the databases, storage, DNS records, TLS certificates and other cloud infrastructure that will ultimately support it.

 But flipping between laptop and cloud brings its own challenges.

 It goes without saying that one of the major advantages of local development is that everything you need — computing resources, storage, databases, and tools — are available right on your laptop, for much lower costs (and with less hassle) than the cloud-based services that you’ll use in production.

-Of course, local setups can only approximate cloud environment elements such as managing provisioning, authentication and so on.
+Of course, local setups can only approximate cloud environment elements such as managing provisioning, authentication, and so on.
 Every additional difference increases the likelihood of issues arising later in the dev cycle once the app is deployed to the cloud.

-Larger apps entail parallel development of many microservices.
+Larger apps entail the parallel development of many microservices.
 Aligning configurations between all developers, as well as with cloud environments, is a tough challenge.
 Each time any setting is tweaked, the same change must be reflected across all environments, both local and cloud.
-Maintaining parallel configurations is one of the most challenging, time-consuming and difficult issues associated with microservice development.
+Maintaining parallel configurations is one of the most challenging, time-consuming, and difficult issues associated with microservice development.